A Quick Guide To SwiftUI Modifiers

 Separation of Concerns:

 Modifiers allow us to separate concerns within our UI code.
 We can focus on the layout and structure of our views and then add modifiers to control appearance and behavior.
+Separating the header and body views allows us to focus on their layouts and apply modifiers independently.

 Fig 13.
 Separation of Concerns